Skip to content

 - ghcr.io/my-app:1.0.0

-- your-registry/your-data:tag # Your container with your data file
+- your-registry/your-data:tag # Your container with your data files

 Before (Data Injections):